 Class 2 contributions do not normally count towards the additional State Pension, Statutory Sick Pay, Jobseeker's Allowance or Employment Support Allowance, so you might want to think about making other arrangements like a personal pension and income protection insurance.

 If you're a share fisherman paying Class 2 National Insurance contributions at the share fishermen rate, your contributions count towards Jobseeker's Allowance.
-The share fisherman rate of Class 2 contributions is £3.35 a week (2013-14).
+The share fisherman rate of Class 2 contributions is £3.40 a week (2014 to 2015).

 You can register for Class 2 National Insurance contributions when you register for business taxes with HM Revenue & Customs (HMRC) - find out how to do this by following the first link below.